 In pursuit of the best monochromatic living room inspiration, we searched Instagram high and low.
-Below, we rounded up 17 of our favorite spaces that are convincing us to color coordinate our homes ASAP.
+Below, we rounded up 21 of our favorite spaces that are convincing us to color coordinate our homes ASAP.

 Go Crisp and Clean

 The secret to a room that looks truly clean is the right shade of white: not too blue-toned, but definitely not cream.
 The payoff of finding this clean white color is a space that looks completely effortless and put together.
 After that, you just have to remember to keep it clean.

 If we had to pick our favorite neutral, there would be a hard tie between gray and beige — both flattering in their own ways.
 That’s why we love “greige,” the perfect blend between the two shades.
 The shade matches perfectly with other subtle tones, like soft sage greens and creams.
 But when it takes over an entire room on its own, it’s pure magic.